REFINED FUEL SERVICES

 - Set a new 20,000-gallon Jet-A aboveground storage tank on a new concrete tank slab

-- Install approximately 1,400 lineal feet of double-wall fiberglass underground pipeline (6” over 4” supply line and a 4” over 3” return line).
-CGRS self-performed this entire work scope, including excavating and backfilling pipe trench during winter conditions.
+- Installed an approximately 1,400 lineal feet of double-wall fiberglass underground pipeline (6” over 4” supply line and a 4” over 3” return line).
+CGRS self-performed this entire work scope, including excavating and back-filling pipe trench during winter conditions

 - Set and piped to a remote fueling cabinet located at the new aircraft hangar